-Defined Benefit Pension Plan - Changes in Significant Plan Provisions, Actuarial Methods, and Assumptions
+Defined Benefit Pension Plans - Changes in Significant Plan Provisions, Actuarial Methods, and Assumptions

-General Employees Retirement Plan
+General Employees Retirement Plan (Continued)

-2016 (Continued)

-• Other assumptions were changed pursuant to the experience study dated June 30, 2015.
+- The assumed post-retirement benefit increase rate was changed from 1.00 percent per year through 2035 and 2.50 percent per year thereafter, to 1.00 percent for all future years. - The assumed investment rate was changed from 7.90 percent to 7.50 percent.
+The single discount rate was also changed from 7.90 percent to 7.50 percent. - Other assumptions were changed pursuant to the experience study dated June 30, 2015.
 The assumed payroll growth and inflation were decreased by 0.25 percent.
 Payroll growth was reduced from 3.50 percent to 3.25 percent.
 Inflation was reduced from 2.75 percent to 2.50 percent.